Cougar Head

 FAFSA

 The 2026–27 FAFSA is now available at studentaid.gov.
-While FAFSA has historically been available on October 1st, recent changes and an earlier rollout means you can access it now to apply for financial aid.
 The FAFSA is the first and most important step to get money for college.
 It also helps determine your eligibility for financial aid from the state level and colleges.
 Even if you think you won't qualify, you should still apply, as most students receive some form of financial assistance including loans.

 SENIORS INTERESTED IN TEACHING